top of page

 Building age and condition vary widely

 Older fibro homes sit alongside extensively renovated properties.
-Presentation does not reflect condition in all cases — a building inspection is essential regardless of how a property looks.
+Presentation does not reflect condition in all cases.
+A building inspection is essential regardless of how a property looks.

-Why Use a Buyers Agent in Austinmer?
+Why Use a Buyers Agent

 Austinmer is a market where buyers frequently pay premiums driven by aspiration rather than property fundamentals.
 Without independent comparable sales analysis, it’s difficult to know whether a vendor’s price reflects Austinmer’s general premium or a specific property’s genuine characteristics.
 A buyers agent who has tracked the market consistently provides that calibration.